syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 The `rowsCacheExtent` property will create the additional rows internally with the existing visible rows which are already allocated based on view port size.
 So, rows to be reused will be increased.

-The following code example shows how to generate extra rows using rowsCacheExtent.

 {% tabs %}
 {% highlight Dart %}